jlan84/linear-algebra-assignment/pair.md

 the results before we dive more into the details of linear regression tommorow.

-1. We will be using the `prestige` data in `statsmodels`. `statsmodels` is the de facto library for performing regression task in Python.
+1. We will be using the `prestige` data in `statsmodels`. `statsmodels` is the de facto library for performing regression tasks in Python.
 Load the data with the follow code.

    ```python
    import statsmodels.api as sm